© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Defended Enclosure 300m W of Pen y Gar is a scheduled monument protected by Cadw under reference CM381.
 View the official record →

-Defended Enclosure 300m W of Pen y Gar is a prehistoric promontory fort located in Carmarthenshire, Wales, and forms part of the archaeological record of defended settlement sites in the region.
+Defended Enclosure 300m W of Pen y Gar is a prehistoric promontory fort situated inland in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM381.

 Defended Enclosure 300m W of Pen y Gar dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Defended Enclosure 300m W of Pen y Gar is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM381.